KathleenQ/tortoise-smart-home/separate_function/README.md

 # Separate Functions Without "Internet" Connection

-This folder shows how various main sensors and actuators work individually and what separate functions look like without Wi-Fi connection.
+This folder is special for *Things* side.
+It shows how various main sensors and actuators work individually and what separate functions look like without Wi-Fi connection.

 It's designed to help people test separate parts first, and thus ensure all components can work well individually.